jfcloutier/karma_system/design_notes/cognition_actors.md

-    experience --> feel: Unify observations into experiences feel --> act: Make experiences feel good or bad act --> assess: Formulate and execute plans to impact experiences assess --> predict: Evaluate competency of causal model and past plans, review active goals, update and diffuse wellbeing, choose to go on assess --> [*]: Choose to terminate self
+    experience --> feel: Unify observations into experiences feel --> act: Make experiences feel good or bad act --> assess: Formulate and execute plans to impact experiences assess --> predict: Evaluate competency of causal model and past plans, review active goals, update and diffuse wellbeing, choose how to go on assess --> [*]: Choose to terminate self
 ```